-What to Know About TMS (Transcranial Magnetic Stimulation) Treatment in Denver and Aurora
+What to Know About TMS Treatment

 Transcranial magnetic stimulation uses a magnetic field to stimulate nerve cells in parts of the brain that may be underactive in people with depression.
 This stimulation can help restore normal activity and improve mood in some people with treatment-resistant depression.